Harshi-077/python-practicing-Day-18/README.md

-# Python-Day-18-Practice
+# Python practice Day 18
-Day 18 Python practice programs.
+Python practice Day 18 programs.
 -Factors of a number
 -print all prime numbers of 1 to n